Interesting Facts About Malaria You Should Know

 The malaria parasite has two hosts – humans and mosquitoes.

-• When an infected mosquito bites a person, sporozoites enter the bloodstream and travel to the liver.
+• When an infected mosquito bites someone, sporozoites enter their bloodstream and travel to the liver.

 • There, they mature into merozoites, which invade red blood cells, multiply, and rupture them, releasing more parasites and toxins — causing cycles of fever and chills.